Audio: Flannery O’Connor reads “A Good Man is Hard to Find” (rare recording)

-Mary Flannery O’Connor (March 25, 1925 – August 3, 1964) was an American writer and essayist.
-Author of two novels and 32 short stories, as well as a number of reviews and commentaries, she lived most of her life in Georgia, and she wrote in a style that is sometimes called “Southern Gothic” relying heavily on regional settings and grotesque characters.
+Mary Flannery O’Connor (March 25, 1925 – August 3, 1964).
+Author of two novels and 32 short stories, as well as a number of reviews and commentaries, O’Connor lived most of her life in Georgia and wrote in a style that is sometimes called “Southern Gothic,” relying heavily on regional settings and grotesque characters.
 Her writing reflected her Roman Catholic faith and frequently examined questions of morality and ethics.
-O’Connor’s Complete Stories won the 1972 U.S. National Book Award for Fiction, and she is widely regarded as one of America’s most important and influential writers.
+O’Connor’s Complete Stories won the 1972 National Book Award for Fiction.
+She is widely regarded as one of America’s most important and influential writers.

 Pingback: Michael Simms: All-time Most Popular Posts in Vox Populi | Vox Populi